rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Group

-The `group` call allows you to link an identified user with a group, such as a company, organization, or an account.
+The `group` call lets you link an identified user with a group, such as a company, organization, or an account.
 It also lets you record any custom traits associated with that group, such as the name of the company, the number of employees, etc.

 {% hint style="info" %}
 An identified user can be a part of more than one group.